-- The following after-treatment and exhaust system components may not be modified: - · DPF assembly - SCR Catalyst assembly - Exhaust pipes between the engine and after-treatment devices (DPF, SCR Catalyst) and between after-treatment devices - NO_x Sensors - PM Sensor - The following modifications may only be done within the guidelines of the "DEF System Relocation Guide." - · Modifications to Diesel Exhaust Fluid (DEF) throttle, suction, or pressure lines - Modification or relocation of the DEF tank - Modification of coolant lines to and from the DEF tank - All DEF and coolant lines should be routed, protected, and properly secured to prevent damage during vehicle operation or other components - The DPF/SCR catalyst or its mounting may not be modified - The NOx sensor may not be relocated or altered in any way; this includes re-clocking the aftertreatement canister or reorienting the sensor(s) - Exhaust pipes used for tailpipes/stacks must be properly sized, and must prevent water from entering - · Ensure adequate clearance between the exhaust and body panels, hoses, and wire harnesses - The body in the vicinity of the DPF must be able to withstand temperatures up to 400°C (750°F) - Do not add thermal insulation to the external surface of the DPF - The SCR water drain hole may not be blocked - Allow adequate clearance (25mm (1 inch)) for servicing the DPF sensors, wiring, and clamped joints - Drainage may not come in contact with the DPF/SCR, sensors or wiring

-- Allow sufficient clearance for removing sensors from DPF.
+- The following aftertreatment and exhaust system components may not be modified: - DPF/SCR assembly - Exhaust pipes between the engine and aftertreatment devices (DPF, SCR Catalyst) and between aftertreatment devices - NO_x Sensors - PM Sensor - The following modifications may only be done within the guidelines outlined in section 9 of this manual: - Modifications to Diesel Exhaust Fluid (DEF) throttle, suction, or pressure lines - Modification or relocation of the DEF tank - · Modification of coolant lines to and from the DEF tank - All DEF and coolant lines should be routed, protected, and properly secured to prevent damage during vehicle operation or other components. - The DPF/SCR or its mounting may not be modified. - The NOx sensor may not be relocated or altered in any way; this includes re-clocking the aftertreatment canister or reorienting the sensor(s) - Exhaust pipes used for tailpipes/stacks must be properly sized and must prevent water from entering. - Ensure adequate clearance between the exhaust and body panels, hoses, and wire harnesses (see routing section of this manual for more details) - The body in the vicinity of the DPF/SCR aftertreatment device must be able to withstand temperatures up to 400°C (750°F) - Do not add thermal insulation to the external surface of the DPF/SCR aftertreatment device. - The SCR water drain hole may not be blocked. - Allow adequate clearance (25mm (1 inch)) for servicing the DPF/SCR sensors, wiring, and clamped joints. - Drainage may not come in contact with the DPF/SCR, sensors, or wiring. - Allow sufficient clearance for removing sensors from DPF/SCR.
 Thermistors require four inches.
-Other sensors require one inch - Wiring should be routed, protected from heat, and properly secured to prevent damage from other components - The exhaust system from an auxiliary power unit (APU) must not be connected to any part of the vehicle after-treatment system or vehicle tail pipe.
+Other sensors require one inch. - Wiring should be routed, protected from heat, and properly secured to prevent damage from other components. - The exhaust system from an auxiliary power unit (APU) must not be connected to any part of the vehicle aftertreatment system or vehicle tail pipe.